• Features

 Quick sign up | No credit card required

-Apple has made sending GIFs relatively easy through iMessage.
-It allows you to access and send GIFs directly within the app.
-You don’t need to download third-party keyboards.
+With Apple, sending GIFs is relatively easy through iMessage.
+You can access and send GIFs directly within the app.
+Once you know how to add GIFs to iMessage, you don’t need to download third-party keyboards.

 2. Choose an existing conversation or start a new one

-3. Tap the + icon next to the text box
+3. Tap the + or App Store icon (A) next to the text box

 4. Look for the red magnifying glass with the word Images (the GIF search tool)